-- iv.
-All CCDF-eligible license-exempt center care.
-Provide the standard: Licenseexempt center child care programs that participate in ABC Quality must meet the standard Prevention and Control of Infectious Diseases with policy that helps to ensure that infectious diseases are prevented or minimized while children are in their care.
-These policies must address daily health observations of children, separation of children who show signs of communicable diseases, exclusion or dismissal of children who are ill, handwashing of children and staff to prevent spread of germs, notifications to parents when children have been exposed to an infectious disease, copies of immunization records for children who are homeschooled, cleaning/disinfecting schedule, and staff health records (health assessment and TB test).
+Licensed family child care home and group programs that participate in ABC Quality must meet the standard Prevention and Control of Infectious Diseases with policy that helps to ensure that infectious diseases are prevented or minimized while children are in their care.
+These policies must address daily health observations of children, separation of children who show signs of communicable diseases, exclusion or dismissal of children who are ill, handwashing of children and staff to prevent spread of germs, notifications to parents when children have been exposed to an infectious disease, copies of children immunization records, cleaning/disinfecting schedule, and staff health records (health assessment and TB test).
 The program must follow its policy as written.
-(ABC Quality License Exempt Manual, Section 4.2.6.i, Prevention and Control of Infectious Diseases Policy).
-ABC Quality has created a policy template for Prevention and Control of Infectious Disease Policy to support programs ability to meet this standard. - v.
-All CCDF-eligible license-exempt family child care homes.
-Provide the standard: The standard for the prevention and control of infectious diseases for Family, Friend, and Neighbor (FFN) providers can be found in the FFN Policy manual.
-The standard indicates that a child care provider must address how they will ensure that infectious diseases are prevented or minimized while children are in their care.
-A list of policies/practices that must be in place.
+(ABC Quality Family Group Manual, Section 4.2.3.i, Prevention and Control of Infectious Diseases Policy).
+ABC Quality has created a policy template for Prevention and Control of Infectious Disease Policy to support programs ability to meet this standard.